Emeraude/Requests-pool/README.md

 A getter for the number of current requests.

+### rp.waiting

+A getter for the number of waiting requests.

 ### rp.query(options, data, cb)

 **options** is the same argument as passed to http.request() native method.